ameuret/zed-spritesheet/README.md

 ## Inputs from more sprite atlases formats?

 Yep!
-Do you need support for some weird JSON or some antiquated sprite sheet from the 80s and can't be bothered to do it yourself?
+Do you need support for some weird JSON or some antiquated spritesheet from the 80s and can't be bothered to do it yourself?

 Send me samples, I'll get you sorted as long as it does not involve EBCDIC.